 - Grease a 30 x 40 cm (12 x 15.75”) or 30 cm – 12” baking tin with olive oil.
 The remaining olive oil will be used to brush the phyllo.

 - Put some filling on one edge.
-Roll, once to cover filling and press the two sides so that the filling will not come out.
+Roll, once to cover filling and press the two edges so that the filling will not come out.
 While rolling brush it with olive oil and when done, twist the two ends towards opposite direction.
 This will stretch the dough and make it even bigger.
-Place in an oiled baking tin one roll next to the other.
+Place it in an oiled baking tin one roll next to the other.

 - Bake for about 1 hour or until golden on top.

-Hope you enjoyed the video and please let me know what you think:)
+Hope you enjoyed the video and please let me know what you think 🙂

 Giveaway & Special Offer for my Readers: